-The Pacific McGeorge Education Pipeline Program is a collaborative project designed to integrate analytical and rigorous law-themed courses, pedagogy, and programs into curricular and co-curricular activities at local K-12 schools.
+The McGeorge Education Pipeline Program is a collaborative project designed to integrate analytical and rigorous law-themed courses, pedagogy, and programs into curricular and co-curricular activities at local K-12 schools.

-The University of the Pacific and Pacific McGeorge School of Law, in cooperation with many dedicated partners in the non-profit and legal community, provide co-curricular academic programs to increase the likelihood that disadvantaged students will obtain a college degree and attend graduate school, particularly law school.
+The University of the Pacific and McGeorge School of Law, in cooperation with many dedicated partners in the non-profit and legal community, provide co-curricular academic programs to increase the likelihood that disadvantaged students will obtain a college degree and attend graduate school, particularly law school.
 Students underrepresented in colleges and law schools are specifically targeted.

 Law-themed learning activities are the foundation for the Pipeline program, which involves public school student interaction with law students, lawyers, judges, the law school environment and issues relating to justice and civic responsibility.
 At the elementary school level, reading improvement is the cornerstone Pipeline activity.

 The Reading Program with Reading Partners (Volunteers for America)

 Assist elementary students in grades 2-5 with reading for one hour a week.
 Hours are flexible, between 9 a.m. and 4:30 p.m.

 Schools Participating: Bret Harte Elementary School at 9th and Franklin Blvd.
 Sacramento, CA

 Street Law Program